The Human Resources Administration (HRA) is trying to eliminate, whenever possible, the need for clients to come in

-If your application or case was denied/closed because you were employed and you lost that job or some of that pay, you may now be eligible for SNAP even if you received extra income such as the Federal Pandemic Unemployment Insurance Benefit.
-Use the ACCESS HRA website or the ACCESS HRA Mobile App to submit a new application.
+If your application or case was denied/closed because you were employed and you lost that job or some of that pay, you may now be eligible for SNAP.
+Use the ACCESS HRA website on a computer or your mobile device to submit a new application.

 Applicants who have been approved for benefits will receive an EBT card in the mail.
 If your EBT card has not yet arrived and you cannot wait for it, you can go to the Brooklyn Over-The-Counter (OTC) Common Benefit Identification Card (CBIC) site for your permanent card, or an open HRA location for a temporary card that will have all benefits available until your EBT card arrives.
 Visit the HRA Center Locations website for more information.

 Permanent replacement EBT cards can only be sent via the mail or picked up at the Brooklyn OTC CBIC site.
 For more information, visit the Electronic Benefit Transfer (EBT) Card page.

 SNAP ABAWD Work Requirements

-Able-Bodied Adults Without Dependents (ABAWD) work requirements are currently suspended.
+Able-Bodied Adults Without Dependents (ABAWD) work requirements are currently waived until September 30, 2022.

 Supplement for SNAP Households

 In April 2021, the US Department of Agriculture changed its policy on the supplemental benefit.
 All households with an active or closed SNAP case that receive SNAP benefits in a month when the supplemental benefit is authorized, even those receiving the maximum SNAP allotment, will receive a supplemental benefit of at least $95.
 This policy only affects SNAP benefits for April 2021 and any future months the supplemental benefit is issued.
 It is not retroactive and does not affect any months prior to April 2021.

 Households that previously received a supplement of less than $95, or no supplement, will receive a supplement of $95.
 For households receiving supplements of more than $95, the supplement will continue to be the difference between the amount of SNAP benefits the household was issued and the maximum benefit amount allowed for the household size.